 The property is managed by the volunteers of the Larrakeyah Branch of the Trust and opened daily for public inspection.

 Visitors can experience the tropical atmosphere of the house and buy a souvenir.
-Monday to Saturday 10am to 1pm.
+Open hours are 10am to 1pm Monday-Saturday.

 On Sundays from 3pm to 5pm, you can experience the delights of Afternoon Tea in the gardens.

 Please feel free to call Burnett House if you would like to leave a message 8981 0165.

 This most unusual tropical house is opened for public inspection from time to time as part of National Trust events.